McKimpsey History, Family Crest & Coats of Arms

 Early History of the McKimpsey family

-Another 573 words (41 lines of text) covering the years 1172, 1193, 1652 and 1865 are included under the topic Early McKimpsey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McKimpsey research.
+Another 286 words (20 lines of text) covering the years 1172, 1193, 1652, 1865, 1599, 1631 and 1641 are included under the topic Early McKimpsey History in all our PDF Extended History products and printed products wherever possible.

 McKimpsey Spelling Variations